-Understanding the hazards present in a workplace and how those hazards could result in injury or illness is known as risk assessment.
-The first step in the risk assessment process is to recognize the hazards that have the potential to cause harm to you and others in the workplace.
-Hazards can come in many different forms such as chemical, physical, and even psychological.
+The first step in the risk assessment process is to identify workplace hazards that have the potential to cause harm.
+Before your business can effectively reduce the risk from workplace hazards, you need to know what they are.
+Hazards come in many forms: chemical, physical, biological, musculoskeletal, safety and psychological.